 For both analyses, a series of 60,000 burn-in simulations were run to allow convergence and then a further 60,000 simulations were run on three chains to produce the outputs.
 Convergence was assessed by examining the history, kernel density plots, and Brooks-Gelman Rubin plots.
 Goodness of fit of the model was tested by calculating the posterior mean of the residual deviance (13).
 Both fixed effect (FE) and random effects (RE) models were fitted and compared using the Deviance Information Criterion (DIC) (15) .
 A lower DIC indicates the model with the best trade-off between complexity and fit, with a difference of 3 to 5 considered important.

 We tested for inconsistency by fitting inconsistency models using code from Dias et al. (13).
 We compared the posterior mean of the residual deviance between the consistency and inconsistency models to see which model was a better fit to the data (closest to the number of trial arms in each network).
 We also checked if the difference in DIC values between the two models was small (less than a difference of 3 to 5) or if it was large (more than a difference of 5).
 If there was a smaller DIC for the consistency models, no significant inconsistency was evident.
 We also examined the auto-correlation plots to confirm the absence of auto-correlation.
+The MC error was cheked to ensure that it was less than 5% of the standard deviation for the parameters.
 No thinning was applied.

 Results were presented as rankings for interventions, according to their relative effect compared to the control (reference) intervention.
 Relative effects obtained from the NMA are reported as medians (with 95% CrI).
 For DVT and PE, we used data on the baseline risks of these outcomes from a published UK observational cohort study of data from the National Joint Registry for people undergoing eTHR who received LMWH (standard dose, standard duration)+ AES for VTE prophylaxis (16).
 This data was used to model baseline risk as a binomial distribution which was used in the main NMA model to calculate the relative risks (RRs) and their 95% CrIs.
 For MB, we did not have data for the baseline risk of all MB from the same study, so we report the results as ORs instead.
 The median ranks for all the interventions are presented on a rank plot with the associated 95% credible intervals (CrI).